HHS/meshrdf/README.md

 The conversion scripts are:

-* mesh-xml2rdf.sh - For unix, this shell script will brute-force convert each of the three main MeSH XML files into RDF N-Triples format, and put the results into the *out* directory
+* mesh-xml2rdf.sh - For unix, this shell script will brute-force convert each of the three main MeSH XML files into RDF N-Triples format, and put the results into the *$MESHRDF_HOME/out* directory.
 * mesh-xml2rdf.bat - This does the same thing, but can be run from Windows.

-* mesh-xml2rdf.pl - [To do: fix this to work with the MESHRDF_HOME env. var.]
+There is one other script that takes a different approach, that was useful for doing the conversions on less-powerful machines.
+The Perl script mesh-xml2rdf.pl first chops up each of the input XML files into manageable sized chunks, and then runs each chunk through the XSLTs separately. ***Note, however, that because of the way it chunks the input files, it fails to create a lot of meshv:broader links between the various tree nodes.
-  This Perl script takes a completely different approach, that is useful for doing the conversions on less-powerful machines.
-It first chops up each of the input XML files into manageable sized chunks, and then runs each chunk through the XSLTs separately.
-It should run on any machine that has Perl installed.
+Therefore, this should not be used in production.***

 ### Generating and converting the sample files